Graylog2/documentation/pages/faq.rst

 We believe software should be open and accessible to all.
 You should not have to pay to analyze your own data, no matter how much you have.

-Graylog is licensed under the GNU General Public License.
+Graylog is licensed under the 'GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.en.html>'_.
 We do not require license fees for production or non-production use.

 How long do you support older versions of the Graylog product?
 --------------------------------------------------------------